 “Um, no,” she answered.

-“Don’t worry,” her friends told the teacher..
+“Don’t worry,” her friends said.
 “You’ll meet her officially next year.”

-The campus she attended was the Sir Wilfred Grenfell College at Corner Brook, where the bulk of the theater program was, and which is two hours from Rocky Harbour.
+The campus she attended was the Sir Wilfred Grenfell College at Corner Brook, where the bulk of the theater program was, and which was only two hours from her family in Rocky Harbour.
 Wilfred Grenfell was an English doctor who opened hospitals, orphanages, and cooperatives one hundred years ago to serve the coastal inhabitants of Labrador and Newfoundland.
 He was an able-bodied doughty man.
 Once marooned on a slab of floating ice slob, he killed some of his dogs to make himself a fur coat in order to survive.

 Rocky Harbour is on the far western edge of Newfoundland.
 The town is home to Gros Morne National Park.
 There is a fjord lined with cliffs and waterfalls, formed by long-gone glaciers.
 There are caribou and moose, rainy moody fog-bound mountains, and the tablelands, where you can walk on the earth’s mantle.
 The landscape is ancient.